InterCity 225: Background

-The origin of the InterCity 225 is closely associated with the East Coast Main Line (ECML) upon which it has been primarily operated.
-During the 1950s, British Rail had considered electrification of the ECML to be of equal importance to the West Coast Main Line (WCML), but various political factors led to the envisioned electrification programme being delayed for decades; as an alternative, high-speed diesel traction, including the Deltic and InterCity 125, was introduced upon the route during the 1960s and 1970s.
+The origin of the InterCity 225 is closely associated with the ECML upon which it has been primarily operated.
+During the 1950s, British Rail had considered electrification of the ECML to be of equal importance to the West Coast Main Line (WCML), but various political factors led to the envisioned electrification programme being delayed for decades; as an alternative, high-speed diesel traction, including the Class 55 Deltics and InterCity 125, was introduced upon the route during the 1960s and 1970s.
 During the 1970s, a working group of British Rail and Department for Transport officials determined that, out of all options for further electrification, the ECML represented the best value by far.
 Its in-house forecasts determined that increases in revenue and considerable reductions in energy and maintenance costs would occur by electrifying the line.